When your chickens sit in one place and they are not pecking or playing it does not mean that they are bored, but that they are enjoying life.

 When they get tired a bit they will go back to their former selves in no time.

-Why is making some toys for your chickens a great idea?!
+Why is making some DIY toys for your chickens a great idea?!

 The sight of them just going around and passing it to each other is similar as when you watch children playing with a ball.
 You can also attach a bell below the cabbage or whatever you are giving them to peck.

-A Chicken Swing – Many of the chicken enthusiasts that I know are very satisfied from the simplicity and usefulness of this toy, you will need a chain, some tree branch or some long piece of wood and some nails.
+Many of the chicken enthusiasts that I know are very satisfied with the simplicity and usefulness of this toy, you will need a chain, some tree branch, or some long piece of wood and some nails.

 Attach the chain at the sides of the branch or the piece of wood then attach the chain on something higher and make sure the branch is as horizontal as possible and above the ground enough so your chicken can jump on it.